 Often data come from different sources, locations, respondents with various demographic backgrounds etc. To facilitate the handling of the different types of data, they can be organized into document groups.
 You can also use document groups for administrative purposes in team projects if different coders should code different documents.
 You can then create a group containing all documents for coder 1, another group containing the documents for coder 2 and so on.

 Video Tutorial: Organizing project data - Creating document groups

-Another application is the use of document groups for analytic comparisons in the Code Document Table in the main manual.
+Another application is the use of document groups for analytic comparisons in the Code Document Table.

-Document groups can also be added to Networks in the main manual and you can show which codes have been applied to which group.
+Document groups can also be added to Networks and you can show which codes have been applied to which group.

-Code groups can also be used in the Code Document Table in the main manual for case comparisons.
+Code groups can also be used in the Code Document Table for case comparisons.

 Users often mistake code groups as a kind of higher order code, which they are not.
 They do however can be quite useful in building a coding system.